tommac08/docsv2/sources/docker.md

 - Choose the following to push to Docker Hub -
     - Push Build : Yes
     - Push image to : docker_hub_username/image_name
-    - Push image tag : (custom_tag|default:build_number) [*Optional field.
-You can set the custom_tag to `latest` here.
-We use build numbers as tags by default.
-Check out our [blog](http://blog.shippable.com/immutable-containers-with-version-tags-on-docker-hub) on immutable containers to know why*]
+    - Push image tag : Click on the dropdown and choose the appropriate setting.
+You can choose your commitsha as your tag to keep it distinct or set the custom_tag to `latest`.
+By default, build numbers are used as tags.
+Check out our [blog](http://blog.shippable.com/immutable-containers-with-version-tags-on-docker-hub) on immutable containers to know why*
 - Click on `Save`

 The username above should be the same as the Docker Hub credentials you entered while connecting Docker Hub to Shippable.